zeek/broker/doc/overview.rst

 .. figure:: _images/high-level-comm.png
   :align: center

+A process hosts one or more endpoints.
+Endpoints can communicate within or across processes as well as machine boundaries.

+The fundamental unit of exchange is a *message*, which consists of a *topic* and *data*.
+Endpoints may choose to forward received messages to their own peers that share a matching topic.

 The API allows for both synchronous and asynchronous communication.
 Internally, Broker operates entirely asynchronously by leveraging the `C++ Actor Framework (CAF) <http://www.actor-framework.org>`_.